troymessina/HumanAmbitions/markdown/Ch02_EconomicGrowth.md

 - 1. At a 3.5% growth (interest) rate, how much would \$1,000 invested at the time Columbus sailed to America be worth today (hint: use the rule of 70)?
 Put this in context (compare to richest individuals or find a similar GDP for some country).
 - 2. As an indication of how sensitive the accumulation is to interest rate, compare the result from Problem 1 to what would happen for interest rates of  $4\%$  and  $5\%$ —again putting into context.
 - 3. Find the energy intensity for at least four countries spanning a range of development levels.
 For each country, look up the GDP, and find energy consumption at: Wikipedia page on Primary Energy Consumption.
 [13] In order to compare to Figure 2.2, multiply the number in quadrillion Btu (qBtu) by  $1.055 \times 10^{18}$  J/qBtu.
-Also note that a trillion is  $10^{12}$ .
+Also note that a trillion is  $10^{12}$.
+Look at the column for total energy consumption in units of quadrillion Btu.
-- 4. Estimate the energy intensity of the UCSD campus, based on an annual electricity expenditure around  $10^{15}$  J.<sup>26</sup> For the financial side, assume that student payments (tuition, fees, room and board) accounts for  $40\%$  of the total budget.<sup>27</sup> Use your knowledge of typical tuition/fees and enrollment to come up with a number.
+- 4. Estimate the energy intensity of the UCSD campus, based on an annual electricity expenditure around  $10^{15}$  J.[^26] For the financial side, assume that student payments (tuition, fees, room and board) accounts for  $40\%$  of the total budget.[^27] Use your knowledge of typical tuition/fees and enrollment to come up with a number.
 Compare your result to global figures for energy intensity.
 - 5. Typical energy costs are in the neighborhood of \$0.10 per kilowatthour (kWh), and 1 kWh is 3.6 MJ (megajoules).
 Take the ratio of these two figures to form an economic energy intensity of energy *itself*, in units of MJ/\$.
-- 6. If a country clocks in at  $5 MJ/\$$  for its *overall* energy intensity, and its energy costs work out to an energy intensity of 30 MJ/\$,<sup>28</sup> what percentage of the economy do we infer constitutes the energy sector?
+- 6. If a country clocks in at  $5 MJ/\$$  for its *overall* energy intensity, and its energy costs work out to an energy intensity of 30 MJ/\$,[^28] what percentage of the economy do we infer constitutes the energy sector?

- $\overline{u}$  Retention of Chapter 1 material is assumed.
-The real world is not partitioned into chapters, and neither should your brain be.

-Look at the column for total energy consumption in units of quadrillion Btu.

-26: Based on a 30 MW electrical load times the number of seconds in a year; this won't account for all energy expenditures, missing transportation, for instance.
+[^26]: Based on a 30 MW electrical load times the number of seconds in a year; this won't account for all energy expenditures, missing transportation, for instance.

-27: Federal grants comprise most of the rest, and a small amount from state taxes
+[^27]: Federal grants comprise most of the rest, and a small amount from state taxes

 Don't get hung up on in-state fraction; just make a crude guess (maybe guess an average) and clearly state assumptions.

 The result should be larger than the typical energy intensity for all economic activities within a country, since not all monetary expenditure goes toward energy.

-28: In the same sense as was calculated for Problem 5
+[^28]: In the same sense as was calculated for Problem 5

 The answer should be well less than 100%.

-- 7. Come up with some of your own examples (at least three; not listed in the text) of economic activities<sup>29</sup> that have little resource footprint and are therefore fairly decoupled.
+- 7. Come up with some of your own examples (at least three; not listed in the text) of economic activities[^29] that have little resource footprint and are therefore fairly decoupled.
 These are transactions for which the intensity (energy or resource expenditure) is very low compared to the dollar amount.
-- 8. If a candle has a luminous efficacy of 0.3 lm/W and a modern LED light bulb achieves  $100 \text{ lm/W}$ , by what factor<sup>30</sup> have we improved lighting efficiency?
+- 8. If a candle has a luminous efficacy of 0.3 lm/W and a modern LED light bulb achieves  $100 \text{ lm/W}$ , by what factor[^30] have we improved lighting efficiency?
 If the theoretical limit is around 300 lm/W, what factor do we still have to go?
 - 9. In going from 0.3 lm/W candle technology to the theoretical maximum luminous efficacy, we see a factor of 1,000 increase.
 Taking about 300 years to do this, we might recognize that we are following along our familiar factor-of-ten each century trajectory.
-Approximately how long<sup>31</sup> might we expect it to take to achieve the final factor of three to go from our current technology to the theoretical limit, at this same rate?
+Approximately how long[^31] might we expect it to take to achieve the final factor of three to go from our current technology to the theoretical limit, at this same rate?
 Is it within your lifetime that we hit the limit?
 - 10. Provide your own example of a sequence of substitutions comprised of at least two qualitatively superior[^32] substitutions over time (thus three steps: original, first replacement, second replacement).
 - 11. List three substances or critical concepts we rely on that have no superior substitutes in the universe.